RandomKiddo/RandomKiddo.github.io/rubiks.md

 * Angstrom: A specific lubing and setup of a cube provided by [thecubicle.com](https://thecubicle.com), aimed at control and stability.
 * M: "Magnetic", i.e. the Gan 354 M is the magnetic version of a Gan 354 (nowadays the M-version is the only version of a cube).
 Magnets in a magnetic cube are used for cube alignment, typically being drilled into the pieces themselves.
 * Ferrocore: Refers to a special core of a cube being made out of metal (typically iron or an iron alloy), adding weight and stability.
 * Mag-Lev: "Magnetic levitation".
-Unlike the magnetics in a M-version cube, which are used for alignment and are on pieces, mag-lev systems replace the traditional springs in the *core* with repelling magnets, reducing friction and increasing smoothness.
+Unlike the magnets in a M-version cube, which are used for alignment and are on pieces, mag-lev systems replace the traditional springs in the *core* with repelling magnets, reducing friction and increasing smoothness.
 Thus, mag-lev systems and magnetic versions are not mutually exclusive; A cube can be magnetic only, mag-lev only (rare), or both.
 * Ortega, Reduction, Yau, Sarah's Method, Beginner's Method, 7-Simul Flip, etc.: These are all methods for solving different puzzles.
-These are typically named after their creator (Ortega, Yau, Sarah's Method), or they indicate how a cube is solved (Reduction, Beginner's Method, or 7-Simul Flip).
+These are typically named after their creator (Ortega, Yau, or Sarah's Method), or they indicate how a cube is solved (Reduction, Beginner's Method, or 7-Simul Flip).
 * CFOP, F2L, OLL, PLL: These are also methods for solving, specifically for n-by-n cubes, although most commonly used for 3x3 solving.
 CFOP stands for "Cross-F2L-OLL-PLL", with F2L standing for the first 2 layers, OLL for orientation of the last layer, and PLL for permutation of the last layer.
-Intuitive F2L indicates little or no algorithms are used when solving the first 2 layers.
+Intuitive F2L indicates little or no algorithms are used when solving the first 2 layers, and thus done intuitively.
 * QiYi, MoYu, Gan, X-Man, LingAo, MFJS, YJ: All cube companies outside of the well-known "Rubik's".

 Return to the <a href="/about/index.html">About page</a>.